Hierarchyj/Hierarchyj/README.md

 4. Minors under the age of 13
 5. People who obsess over ships from any fandoms in particular.
 6. Satanists.
 7. Cultists(This actually falls under an iwc list.
-Int if you're chill)
+Just don't project your beliefs)

 ﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌